- Background Information

 Membership and participation in the activities of professional associations provides another method of maintaining up-to-date knowledge of current trends, best practice and professional networks.
 Financial responsibility for such membership rests with the individual staff member.

-The University may make changes to this policy and procedures from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about the Professional Development for Professional Staff Policy may forward their suggestions to the Human Resources Advisory Service.
+The University may make changes to this policy from time to time to improve the effectiveness of its operation.
+In this regard, any staff member who wishes to make any comments about the Professional Development for Professional Staff Policy may forward their suggestions to Human Resources.

 8. Further Assistance